 When young adults with sickle cell disease transfer their medical care to the adult service, they may find it hard to understand all that is expected of them.
 Our program empowers adolescents with sickle cell disease to effectively transition to adult care.
-The E.A.S.E.
-(Empower Adolescents with Sickle Cell Disease to Effectively Transition) program is part of the adult Sickle Cell Clinic at Froedtert Hospital and helps prepare patients for their new role as independent adults.
+Our transition program is a collaboration between the Adult Sickle Cell Clinic at Froedtert Hospital campus and Children's Wisconsin and helps prepare patients for their new role as independent adults.

 Areas of Transition to Adult Care

-The E.A.S.E program educates patients on the five areas of transition:
+The program educates patients on the five areas of transition:

 - Medical